-Figure 2-76 Curve parameters in the logarithmic-inverse characteristic
+Figure 2-80 Curve parameters in the logarithmic-inverse characteristic

-Zero Sequence Voltage Stage with Inverse Characteristic

-If you have configured the zero sequence voltage controlled stage (address 131 Earth Fault O/C = U0 inverse) the operating mode is initially set: address 3140 Op. mode 310p.
-The stage can be set to operate Forward (usually towards line), Reverse (usually towards busbar) or Non-Directional (in both directions).
+Zero Sequence Voltage Stage with Inverse Characteristic If you have configured the zero sequence voltage controlled stage (address 131 Earth Fault O/C = UO inverse), the operating mode is initially set: Address 3140 Op. mode 310p.
+This stage can be set to operate Forward (usually towards line) or Reverse (usually towards busbar) or Non-Directional (in both directions).
 If the stage is not required, set its mode to Inactive.